ritabc/decision-log/README.md

 * View all decisions by circle
 * Decisions with review by date which have not been checked as 'reviewed or fully incorporated' are displayed on home page
 * User can click on Decision archives, and be directed there.
-* On archives page, users can search (for keywords???) or sort decisions by circle or date made.
+* On archives page, users can search (for keywords???) or sort decisions by circle or date made. (might want to conduct research on adding search features to ActiveRecord db's)
-* Check off decision reviews which have a review_by date
+* Users can choose to update a decision: calling it 'incorporated'.
+Non-incorporated decisions will be 'New'
+* 'New' decisions will be listed on the home page, listed by descending date and sorted into 2 groups.
+1) Decision with a past review_by_date and 2) Decisions with an upcoming review_by_date
-* Users should be able to 'extend' the review_by date, updating the db.
+* To each unincorporated decision, users should be able to extend the review by date (Write decision.extend method), or update the decision to 'incorporated'
+* 'Incorporated' won't have a date associated - ie. it won't matter when a decision was incorporated.
+It will be subjective to the user whether or not the decision is fully adopted and thus incorporated into the community.
+If the decision is 'incorporated,' the only date visible on the page will be the date decided
+* On index/home page, users have the option to add a decision, and will see all decisions which have not been fully incorporated
+* There will be some simple way for the site to distinguish an admin user from a regular viewer user.
+* Later, add more complex security/authentication

 ## License